How to Style a Denim Midi Skirt With Sneakers

-As the fashion industry embraces a more relaxed, functional approach to dressing, the intersection of structured denim with athletic footwear has emerged as the ultimate "cool-girl" uniform.
-A denim midi skirt outfit with sneakers strikes the perfect equilibrium between soft power and absolute functional comfort.
-In this comprehensive guide, we will break down exactly how to master this aesthetic, dive into the best sneaker silhouettes for your skirt, and provide you with highly visual, Pinterest-ready outfit formulas.
+As fashion leans more relaxed and functional, pairing structured denim with athletic footwear has become the ultimate “cool-girl” uniform.
+A denim midi skirt outfit with sneakers hits that sweet spot between soft power and real-world practicality.
+In this guide, we'll break down exactly how to master the look, which sneaker silhouettes work best, and the kind of highly visual, Pinterest-ready outfit formulas you can copy and remix.

 Before we dive into the specific styling rules, it helps to understand the dominant trends driving this look.
 The denim midi skirt acts as a highly versatile vehicle for several dominant aesthetics that define the current retail environment.